 An Affirmation that aids in creating a SHIFT in mindset set, which will aid to rid you of your ailment.

 This year I will once again miss the cool salty air stinging my lungs and the crisp November wind tearing my eyes as I stroll down the boardwalk with my backpack slung over my shoulder to catch the shuttle to my first workshop.
-No rushing for me.
+No rushing for me this day.
 I had navigating the convention figured out long ago.
-My schedule set with all workshop times and back up courses dog-eared and mapped out in the event of overcrowding.
-My sacred time is not to be wasted.
+My schedule was set with all workshop times and back up courses dog-eared and mapped out in the event of overcrowding.
+My sacred time was not to be wasted.

-What keeps me home writing about my regretting this momentous gathering is the recognition of my need to be still.
+What keeps me home writing about this momentous gathering is the recognition of my need to be still.
 If you’re a teacher, you need no further explanation.
 If you’re not a teacher, please keep an open mind.
-There is no thing that can explain the first two months of the school year.
-I say this with love in my heart, compassion in my veins and patience seeping from my pores.
-Being a second year 5th grade teacher has been the single most rewarding position I have held in the history of my teaching career.
+There is nothing that can explain the first two months of the school year.
+I say this with love in my heart, compassion in my veins, and patience seeping from my pores.
+Being a second-year 5th-grade teacher has been the single most rewarding position I have held in the history of my teaching career.
 I am over the moon with where my path has taken me and often wonder how many others are fortunate enough to stand in the same space and absolutely, unwittingly be in love with what they do each day as they contribute to society.

-I wish for all my colleagues who are home, in Atlantic City or elsewhere learning how to be the best they can be whatever that may look like, a wonderfully long weekend of learning and innovation and most importantly, some rest and relaxation to rejuvenate your spirit.
+I wish for all my colleagues who are home, in Atlantic City, or elsewhere learning how to be the best they can be, a wonderful long weekend of learning, innovation, and most importantly, some rest and relaxation to rejuvenate your spirit.

 With the reminders of warm summer nights etched into my ankles, I look at the bruises left from endless scratching and reflect on my relaxing yet productive summer.
 It was my hope these scars of summer would be long gone before the start of the school year, but no such luck; I will begin my first year as a 5th-grade teacher with nasty ankles, cut, scarred, and bruised from the annoyances of summer.
 So much for sandals and a cute dress!